last updated 11/19/2019

 - Update the information in your profile

-- Choose what educational content to upload using our services
+- Choose what educational content to access or upload using our services

 - Choose whether to participate in our research programs